Print This Page

 Powdery mildew: This fungal disease is a white or gray, powdery, growth on the lower leaf surface and flower buds of zinnias, crape myrtles, and many vegetables, phlox, lilac, melons, cucumbers, and many other plants.
 It is common during cool, humid, cloudy days.
 Leaves turn yellow on the top.
 Controls include compost tea, baking soda spray, potassium bicarbonate spray, neem, garlic, and horticultural oil.
-A Plant Wash (to clean plants) seems to be the best immediate cure.
+A horticultural soap (to clean plants) seems to be the best immediate cure.
 Garrett Juice plus garlic tea is best for long-term results.
 Treat soil with horticultural cornmeal and use the entire Sick Tree Treatment for serious problems.
 This disease can cause long term weakness when it occurs early in the growing season.
 This common fungal disease is increased by humidity but actually deterred by water.
 Mildew forms a white to grayish powdery growth, usually on the upper surfaces of leaves.
 Small black dots contain spores that are blown by wind to infect new plants.
 Leaves will become brown and shrivel and fruits ripen prematurely and have poor texture and flavor.
 Prune plants to improve air circulation.
 Thoroughly compost infected plants before spores form and spread.

 Powdery mildew fungus on crape myrtle.